 I know that I said at the beginning that this article should show alternatives to zero waste.
 Nevertheless, I would like to say again briefly that a great deal can be achieved with small changes.
 Because even if only small changes in your habits at first, in the long run this can make a bigger difference than if you try to live completely free of waste for a month and then stop because it was too overwhelming.

 Every environmentally conscious decision, no matter how small, helps to reduce waste.
 Every time you choose not to use a straw or a disposable container, you do something good for the environment.
 Even if your contribution may not seem significant at first - it certainly is!

 This four-part list is certainly not complete or exhausted.
 As I wanted to keep the article clearly arranged, I limited myself to the points above - if you have any other suggestions or know of other alternatives to zero waste, please feel free to share them with us in the comments

-If you want to learn more about sustainability, mindfulness or healthy eating, take a look here over.
+If you want to learn more about sustainability, mindfulness or healthy eating, take a look at our other related blog posts.